ing-bank/doing-cli/docs/howto/workflow_existing_item.md

 ## Starting work on an existing issue

 Once you have the issue ID you want to work on, you'll need to create a remote branch and a pull request to be able to start work.
-You can do that with the [`doing pr create`](../reference/manual/pr_create.md) command. `doing` follows the branch naming convention *`<issue_id>_<issue title>`*, where the issue title is transformed to [snake_case](https://en.wikipedia.org/wiki/Snake_case).
+You can do that with the [`doing pr create`](../reference/manual/pr_create.md) command. `doing` follows the branch naming convention *`<work_item_id>_<issue title>`*, where the issue title is transformed to [snake_case](https://en.wikipedia.org/wiki/Snake_case).
 You can safely run this command multiple times: if the branch already exists, it will use that one, and if the PR already exists for that branch, `doing` will let you know.

 <div class="termy termy-small">